ibm-apiconnect/clidocs/docs/v1008/analytics/events/apic_events_spaceList.md

       --resource_id string                       Filter results by resource ID.
       --response_body string                     Filter results by response body.
   -s, --server string                            management server endpoint (required)
+      --sort string                              Specifies the field name to use to sort the results.
+By default, the sorting is in ascending order.
+To sort in descending order, prefix the field name with a -
       --space string                             Space name or ID. (required) --start string                             If set, only return events with a datetime equal to or newer than this.
 The value must follow the date-time notation as defined by RFC 3339, section 5.6, for example, 2017-07-21T17:32:28Z.
 See https://datatracker.ietf.org/doc/html/rfc3339#section-5.6.